 Cutting-edge Modeling

 The NIST investigators then developed sophisticated computer models.
-This helped them to understand how each tower was damaged by the initial airplane impact, how the aviation fuel that each plane carried was dispersed, how fires subsequently evolved across multiple floors, and how building structures heated and eventually failed.
+This helped them understand how each tower was damaged by the initial airplane impact, how the aviation fuel that each plane carried was dispersed, how fires subsequently evolved across multiple floors, and how building structures heated and eventually failed.

 Dr. Therese McAllister explained: